MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 ---
-title: "Combine Files in Power Query: CSV Dpci,emts"
+title: "Combine CSV Documents in Power Query"
 description: How to combine CSV Documents in Power Query and Power Query Online
 author: ptyx507
 ms.service: powerquery